 Board of Directors Must Understand the Mission

 Studies show mixed results correlating mission statements with nonprofits’ performance.
 But a 2015 study concluded:

 “…organizations’ mission statements have a significant impact on organizational performance, and organizational commitment was a positive moderator in that relationship.”
 (Patel et al. 2015).

-Still, the main governance issue is choosing board members.
+Still, the central governance issue is choosing board members.
 In 2006, Eric Hayden looked at five nonprofit health care organizations in Massachusetts that “succumbed to serious financial problems in the 1990s.”
 His study concluded, arguably the obvious, that nonprofits should guard against two major structural problems.
 First, folks with potential conflicts of interest should not dominate boards.
 Second, a board’s allegiance must be in the right place—concern for owners.
 (Hayden, 2006).

 Choosing NonProfit Board of Directors